 The Schubot Center for Avian Health is an academic center within the College of Veterinary Medicine & Biomedical Sciences at Texas A&M University in College Station, Texas.
-Our mission is to conduct research into health issues affecting pet, wild and exotic birds.
+Our mission is to conduct research into health issues affecting pet, wild, and exotic birds.
 This includes not just the physical health of birds, but also their mental health and the health of the environment in which they live.
 We conduct research into and seek solutions to disease problems involving infections, parasites, genetics and nutrition of a diverse array of wild and captive birds.
 We are studying the mental health of birds in captivity and investigating the role of stress and training in improving their well-being.
 We are investigating the behavior and health of wild birds, especially macaws and other parrots in their natural state in the Amazonian rainforests of Peru.
 Our mission is not restricted to studies on parrots although that is currently our major research focus.
 We are also investigating disease issues in waterfowl such as ducks, geese, and swans, in songbirds such as zebra finch, in gamebirds such as the Northern bobwhite, and in seabirds such as gulls.
 We also have a major teaching responsibility.
 We instruct professional students in the DVM program on avian health and conservation medicine.

 Wildlife Reservoirs of Trypanosoma cruzi